rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 &nbsp;

-the full code should now look like this:
+The full code should now look like this:

 {% highlight javascript %}